Agave attenuata is an unusual succulent belonging to the Agave plant genus and the Asparagaceae family of plants.

 You can remove the offsets when transplanting or repotting, especially if they’re crowding the mother plant.

-To propagate agave attenuata, simply collect the offsets or collect the seed pods.
+To propagate Fox tail agave, simply collect the offsets or collect the seed pods.
 Remove the pods in the spring or summer and let them dry for several days.

-The seeds germinate when fresh and should be placed in good potting soil.
+The agave seeds germinate when fresh and should be placed in good potting soil.

-Is Agave Attenuata Subject To Pest and Disease Problems?
+Is Attenuata Subject To Pest and Disease Problems?

 - Crown rot fungus and Root rot